Semantic annotations

 This is a dataset that has semantic annotations included.

-On the website you can see annotations in each of the attributes.
+On the website, you can see annotations in each of the attributes in the attribute list of the files.

 Attribute-level annotations on the website editor

 The website has a searchable list of attribute annotations that are grouped by category and specificity.
 Open your dataset on the test website from earlier and enter the attribute editor.
-Look through all of the available annotations.
+Look through all of the available annotations for attributes..

-Adding attribute annotations using the website is the easiest way, however adding them using R and/or the Shiny app may be quicker with very larger datasets.
+Adding attribute annotations using the website is the simplest way.
+However, adding them using R and/or the Shiny app may be quicker with much larger datasets that have a lot of attributes or files.

 Attribute-level annotations in R